 The point isn’t simply to list all the development trust’s many achievements – you can read more about those in their newsletter here.
 What’s important is that it is a sustainable community-led organisation, led by local people, committed to tackling big issues like town centre regeneration and climate change at a local level – and generating income to make sure that they stay around for the long term.
 It’s not always easy, but their story shows that any community can do it.

 Thanks to community action, the future is bright for Huntly.
 Ambitious local organisations show what can be done with creativity, commitment and an eye to the long term.
-Never standing still, they are now leading other community organisations and the local authority to plan the long term future of the town through the Huntly: Room to Thrive strategy.
+Never standing still, local community organisations and the local authority are planning and delivering the long term future of the town through the Huntly: Room to Thrive strategy.
 Watch this space!